 Next, if the partner is able to assist, continue to use Moxa on the lower back area, in a T-shape motion.
 Start on acupuncture point ‘Du-2’ (which can be found right below your tailbone) and head up to ‘Du-4’ (which is your lumbar spine), then head over to the side area of the sacrum – this is where the kidneys are located.

 Begin at the base of the spine (DU2) and gently and slowly move the moxa stick upwards to the top of the waist.
 Do this for about 5 minuets or until the skin is pink and feels warm to touch.
 Then begin to branch out over the sacrum.
 Go up in a straight line and then choose the right side to begin to curve the moxa over the sacrum.
 Next go straight and curve higher – continue with one side and then the other until both sides are feeling warm.

-Moxa is an excellent way to assist with warming the area, moving blood, assisting with pain, and to enable the body to heal itself.
-Moxa promotes blood flow, muscle relaxation and relaxation.
+Moxa is an excellent way to assist with warming the area, moving blood, assisting with pain, and enabling the body to heal itself.
+Moxa promotes blood flow, muscle relaxation, and relaxation.

 To continue facilitating the body in building good quality qi and blood, we also recommend having an acupuncture treatment about 10 to 14 days postpartum.
 You can come in to see us, but we can also come to you!
-Reach out to our Virtual reception to find out more about how we can assist you or call (07) 3999 8535 to book an appointmemt – please make sure you ask for a home visit if you would like us to help you while at home.
+Reach out to our team to find out more about how we can assist you or call 0412 789 772 to book an appointment – please make sure you ask for a home visit if you would like us to help you while at home.

 Julia is available at Rebalance Chinese Medicine on Mondays, Wednesdays and Saturdays